 Michel de Jong

-Two years later I realized after 14 years abroad that I wanted to move back closer to my friends and family.
+I realized after 14 years abroad that I wanted to move back closer to my friends and family.
 Luckily I was asked to transform a bank that GE acquired there close to the THNK headquarters and become COO and later COO/CIO.
-During that time, I was fortunate enough to be awarded a full scholarship by Nyenrode to follow an executive MBA at Nyenrode, Kellogg School of Management in Chicago and Stellenbosch University in Capetown.
+During that time, I was fortunate enough to be awarded a full scholarship by Nyenrode to follow an executive MBA at Nyenrode, Kellogg School of Management in Chicago, and Stellenbosch University in Capetown.

 While GE is a very diverse company, that consists of hundreds of smaller companies, I felt my learning curve was flattening and it was getting a bit too comfortable.
 When my son Jack was born, I decided it was time to really challenge myself again, by starting a new adventure in an organization as different from GE as possible, so I become General Manager at Equens, responsible for merging an Italian, Dutch and German business.